Liscor/terraform_cloud_run_sgtm/README.md

 3. Wait till Cloud Shell has completed loading.
 You should see the terraform.tfvars File.
 4. Run `bash init.sh`
    1. Click Authorize when asked to Authorize Cloud Shell.
-   2. Hit `1` to initialize with new settings
-   3. Hit `1` to sign in or sign in manually to the Google Account you want to use.
-   4. Enter the project ID, create a new project or choose from the list of projects the one you want to use.
-   5. Hit `y` to proceed.
-This Cloud Shell Instance is Ephemeral, it destroys itself after 20 Minutes of inactivity.
-   6. Click the Link that is shown, choose the desired Google Account, sign in to Google Auth Library and grant access.
+   2. Click the Link that is shown, choose the desired Google Account, sign in to Google Auth Library and grant access.
-   7. Click the `Copy` Button and paste to Google Cloud Shell.
+   3. Click the `Copy` Button and paste to Google Cloud Shell.
-   8. You should now see something like this: `YOUR_NAME@cloudshell:~/cloudshell_open/terraform_cloud_run_sgtm (YOUR_PROJECT_ID)$`
 5. Change the variables inside terraform.tfvars to suit your needs.
 Make sure you have created the SGTM Container already to retrieve the container config.
 6. Run `bash apply.sh` the infrastructure will be built.